 IPVanish VPN has a comprehensive set of features designed to keep users’ personal data secure while simultaneously providing a variety of connection options.

-The first feature I want to discuss is the fact that IPVanish VPN apps are available on all the major operating system platforms, including Windows, Mac OSX, iOS, Android, and VPN capable routers.
+The first feature I want to discuss is the fact that these VPN apps are available on all the major operating system platforms, including Windows, Mac OSX, iOS, Android, and VPN capable routers.

 Furthermore, you’ll find that any VPN provider that hosts OpenVPN connections is going to be available on Linux too.